 Ohio Restaurant Association celebrates 100 years of good eating.

-In 1920, the Roaring ’20s began the economic boom following World War I. The United States became a promise engine frenzied with progress in all areas social, artistic and cultural.
-With an increase in consumer demands, the idolization of celebrities and the beginning of a 13-year prohibition of alcohol, the restaurant industry began to expand, resulting in explosive growth in the 1960s and beyond due to changes in the workforce and dual-income families.
+In 1920, the Roaring ’20s began the economic boom following World War I. The United States became an engine frenzied with progress in all areas social, artistic and cultural.
+With an increase in consumer demands, the idolization of celebrities and the beginning of a 13-year prohibition of alcohol, the restaurant industry began to expand.
+This expansion resulted in explosive growth in the 1960s and beyond due to changes in the workforce and dual-income families.

 Fast forward to 2020: The Golden Age of Restaurants – where eating establishments range from fine dining, quick service, fast casual, food trucks and ghost kitchens providing delivery-only meals.

 Since 1920, the Ohio Restaurant Association has been around to promote, protect and partner with Ohio’s restaurant, foodservice and hospitality industry.
-The association has been on the front lines, serving an industry that fuels the economy and employs great people serving delicious food, while bringing together communities.
+The association has been on the front lines, serving an industry that fuels the economy and employs great people serving delicious food, while bringing communities together.

 There’s no better way to celebrate ORA’s 100 years than by celebrating the association’s oldest restaurant members around the state that are still thriving and proving always to be young at heart.